Garlic Growers needed

 The grower will receive my organically grown SEED (valued at $38 per pound) at no cost to the grower, and will earn a portion of the harvest for their personal use.

-The grower will pay the cost of organic soil amendments for their growing beds (Lynn can provide these amendments at cost—usually under $10 for a 4’x12’ raised bed)
+The grower will pay the cost of organic soil amendments for their growing beds (Lynn can provide these amendments at cost—usually under $25 for a 4’x12’ raised bed)

 After the grower chooses their portion (approximately 20%—this amount is negotiable) from the harvest, Lynn will receive the rest (approximately 70%) of the crop to braid.

 In “Planting garlic in Kentucky (zone 7A)” blog you will find how to prepare and amend the soil prior to planting, how to plant the cloves, how to tend the beds through the long garlic growing season here in Kentucky (zone 7a), and how to know it’s time to harvest.
+Phone consultations with Lynn will guide you whenever you have questions or concerns (weather, mostly).
+We have found it is necessary to be ready to cover the entire bed with plastic to prevent it being rained on during the last 3 weeks before harvest.
+The plastic must be opened after the rain passes so the crop can finish making the bulbs.

 The grower commits to tend to the growing garlic plants throughout the season: